DroidWorksStudio/mLauncher/README.md

     </p>
 </div>

-- Chat with us at [mLauncher](https://t.me/DroidWorksStudio) on telegram.
+- Chat with us at [mLauncher](https://discord.gg/qG6hFuAzfu) on discord.
 - This application can be found on [F-Droid](https://f-droid.org/packages/app.mlauncher/) and [GitHub](https://github.com/HeCodes2Much/mLauncher/releases/).
 - The latest stable version is available on the [`main`](https://github.com/HeCodes2Much/mLauncher/tree/main) branch, which can be cloned to build the application independently.
 - Additionally, a GitHub action has been set up to automatically generate an APK for every [release](https://github.com/HeCodes2Much/mLauncher/releases).